-Creating links for library resources is not as simple as copying and pasting the address in the browser into your work.
-By following the linking guidelines below you will ensure that the library resources you wish to use will always be available.
+Want to link to an online article or ebook in iLearn or an email?
+Creating links for library resources is not as simple as copying and pasting the address from the browser into your work.
+By following the linking guidelines below, you will ensure that the library resources you wish to use will always be available.

 EZproxy is a program used by the library to ensure that all library resources are available offsite.
 Due to the method by which our databases grant us access, AUS authenticates/grants access to users, not the individual databases.
 For this reason it’s important to have EZproxy-ready links which force the user to authenticate with AUS before being forwarded on to the database.